Paintersrp/keepstack/README.md

 the configured threshold or when worker job failures spike.
 Adjust thresholds under `observability.alerts` in `values.yaml`.

+If your Prometheus Operator release uses a different Helm release name, set `observability.prometheusRelease` to match so the ServiceMonitor and PrometheusRule resources are picked up automatically.

 ### Backups, restore drills, and S3 offload

 Nightly `pg_dump` backups run via the `keepstack-backup` CronJob whenever